Triumph (1917 film): Plot

 Nell Baxter, an aspiring actress, decides to leave her hometown and go to Broadway where she has been told she will surely triumph as a great star.
 At the train station, she meets a troupe of road-show actors and becomes friendly with Dudley Weyman, one of the actors.
 He urges her not to move to the big city, but she does not heed his advice and soon finds herself stranded in Manhattan without employment.

 Nell is hanging around a Broadway theatre looking for work, when she is spotted by Dudley Weyman who introduces her to the theatre manager.
 Dudley not only gets her a part in the show, but he soon falls in love with her, although Nell feels only friendship for him.
-The manager, David Montieth, is also attracted to Nell, but she only has eyes for Paul Neihoff (Lon Chaney), an unemotional drama critic who only cares about getting his play produced.
+The manager, David Montieth, is also attracted to Nell, but she only has eyes for Paul Neihoff, an unemotional drama critic who only cares about getting his play produced.
 Playing on her affections, Neihoff gets Nell to entice Mr. Montieth into reading his play by coming on to him.
 Montieth, thinking Nell is in love with him, agrees to produce Paul's play and gives Nell the lead role in it.

 Another actress, jealous of the attention Nell is getting, purposely allows Mr. Montieth to see Nell and Neihoff in a romantic embrace in Nell's dressing room.
 In a rage, Montieth announces that he will not produce the play, and he knocks Neihoff down on the floor.
 Nell goes to Mr. Montieth's apartment to plead with him not to cancel the production.
 He tries to rape her, and she stabs him to death with a prop knife.

 She gives Neihoff and Dudley the news and Neihoff tells them both to go on with the show as if nothing happened.
 It seems Neihoff's doctor had told him earlier that week that he is terminally ill, so the dying critic writes a fake confession to Monteith's murder and then poisons himself.
 Nell learns during the intermission how Neihoff lied to protect her from a murder rap.
 Nell goes on stage for the final scene in which she is to stab herself, and instead of using the fake dagger, she plunges a real dagger into her heart, dying in Dudley's arms.

 The scene suddenly flashes back to the train station where Dudley is telling Nell the story of another girl named Nell whom he once loved.
 As the train pulls away, Nell decides to remain in her small town and forego moving to the big city.